Renusri08/react/readme.md

 #
-actually our browsers have javascript engine by default but to run react we use cdn links or we install in our local system wi
+actually our browsers have javascript engine by default but to run react we use cdn links or we install in our local system with some commands.

+# root of the entire application is day4.js(file)

 # npm:(does not stand for node package manager, just check official npm website)
 It's a tool that comes with Node.js and helps you install, manage, and share JavaScript packages (libraries) — including React, Express, Lodash, etc.